Structuring online spaces

 Assistance

-• Contact your Director, Learning and Teaching or Learning Designer to arrange for the upskilling of our teaching team to help develop the necessary components of your online learning spaces.
+• Contact your Director, Learning and Teaching or Institute Learning Designer to arrange for the upskilling of our teaching team to help develop the necessary components of your online learning spaces.